icopy-site/awesome/docs/awesome/awesome-java.md

 - [Configurate](https://github.com/SpongePowered/Configurate) - Configuration library with support for various configuration formats and transformations.
 - [Curator Framework](https://curator.apache.org/) - High-level API for Apache ZooKeeper.
 - [dotenv](https://github.com/shyiko/dotenv) - Twelve-factor configuration library which uses environment-specific files.
-- [Externalized Properties](https://github.com/joeljeremy7/externalized-properties) - Lightweight but powerful configuration library which supports resolution of properties from external sources and an extensible post-processing/conversion mechanism.
+- [Externalized Properties](https://github.com/joel-jeremy/externalized-properties) - Lightweight yet powerful configuration library which supports resolution of properties from external sources and an extensible post-processing/conversion mechanism.
 - [ini4j](http://ini4j.sourceforge.net) - Provides an API for handling Windows' INI files.
 - [KAConf](https://github.com/mariomac/kaconf) - Annotation-based configuration system for Java and Kotlin.
 - [microconfig](https://microconfig.io) - Configuration system designed for microservices which helps to separate configuration from code.
 The configuration for different services can have common and specific parts and can be dynamically distributed.